umijs/dumi/docs/config/frontmatter.md

 - Default: `null`
 - Details:

 Configure the operation buttons of the homepage.
-The first button will be presented as the main button.
+The last button will be presented as the primary button.
 The configurations are as follows:

 ```yaml
 hero: